 "Why can't I just use the public computing resources that the school provides?"

-While we do have lab computers stationed throughout the Ross campus, their numbers and uses are limited.
+While we do have a series of public "lab computers" stationed in the Kresge library, their numbers and uses are limited.
 Having your own laptop will enable you to use our wireless network and printers without waiting for an available computer, and with your own laptop you aren't chained to and dependent upon a public terminal.

 "What other software should I buy?"